Accreditations

 CP10.
 Basic principles of sound capture, video editing and export

-Assessment will be continuous, implying a minimum presence of 75% in class, with students being assessed in different dimensions, according to their involvement in the work production processes, the interest shown in the various subjects and their capacity to produce the various contents that must be requested throughout the UC.
+Assessment throughout the semester, in accordance with the General Regulations for the Assessment of Knowledge and Skills of Iscte.
+Assessment will be continuous, with students being assessed in different dimensions, according to their involvement in the work production processes, the interest shown in the various subjects and their capacity to produce the various contents that must be requested throughout the UC.
 The final grade results from the weighting: 80% projects + 10% involvement in activities + 10% progression.

 Roberts, S. (2011).
 Introduction to Animation Working Practice, Waltham, MA, Focal Press